glyfish/glyfish.github.io/_drafts/bivariate_normal_distribution.md

 dx = \frac{dh}{dx} dy.
 {% endkatex %}

-The {% katex %}dh/dx{% endkatex %} term stretches or scales {% katex %}dy{% endkatex %} appropriately.
+The {% katex %}dh/dx{% endkatex %} term stretches or scales {% katex %}dy{% endkatex %} appropriately
+to conserve the differential length.
 In two dimensions a similar but more complicated thing happens.

-Consider the PDF of two variables,
-{% katex %}f(x,y){% endkatex %}, with CDF,
+Consider the bivariate PDF, {% katex %}f(x,y){% endkatex %}, with CDF,

 {% katex display %}
 P(\{X,Y\} \in A) = \int_{A} f(x, y) dA\ \ \ \ \ (1),